ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 ```

 ## 3. Advance Settings
 The `Setting` tab allows you to customize your analysis.
-These settings are optional, as the default values were calculated by Gaponsetva (2023) to be compatible with a broad variety of datasets.
+These settings are optional, as the default values were calculated by the ANCPLab to be compatible with a broad variety of datasets.

 <img src="../static/mini/minimegqc_settings.png" alt="settings-gui" width="350px" align="center">